This article describes how to work with Suppress events, and includes the following:

 - Plan your metrics and events in a way they will be easy to match.
 This basically means you should be able to match between an event property and a metric dimension.

 - Inject the events as soon as you know them with the most accurate "startTime" indication.
-Remember to set the type as "suppress" and the action as "start" or "stop".
+Remember to set the type as "suppress" and the action as "START" or "END".

 - Select the Suppress event condition for the relevant alert.